 Trazodone was an important part of Cookie’s successful recovery

-I have to say that I’m quite thankful for this drug.
+I have to say that I’m pretty thankful for this drug.

-Other than the unsteadiness the first two days, Cookie hasn’t been having any side effects.
-And this drug helps her to remain at peace with the sudden lack of exercise and fun.
+Other than the unsteadiness the first two days, Cookie hasn’t had any side effects.
+And this drug helped her to remain at peace with the sudden lack of exercise and fun.

-She isn’t going crazy, isn’t jumping out of her skin, isn’t frustrated and isn’t depressed.
-She still can get quite bouncy when she gets outside in the cold weather but knowing what things would have been like otherwise, the Trazodone seems to be doing exactly what we needed.
+She wasn’t going crazy, wasn’t jumping out of her skin, wasn’t frustrated, and wasn’t depressed.
+Although, of course, she still could get quite bouncy when she got outside in the cold weather.
+However, knowing what things would have been like otherwise, the Trazodone seemed to be doing exactly what we needed.

-Cookie remains clear-headed and can still enjoy her puzzles and training games.
+Cookie remained clear-headed and could still enjoy her puzzles and training games.

-She doesn’t seem overly sedated.
-She’s still curious, interested in things and excited about things.
-But she is able to cope with the activity restrictions.
+She didn’t seem overly sedated.
+She was still curious, interested in things, and excited about things.
+But she could cope with the activity restrictions.